 If your body has a large number of hypo-responsive muscles, you will tend to be overwhelmed by emotional charge, or the level of emotional response will become lower so there will be little conscious awareness of emotions.

 Conversely if you have a large number of hyper-responsive muscles, emotional expression is likely to be held back.
 The feeling will be like you’re ready to explode, feeding the idea that it is indeed dangerous to have and express emotions.
 There are exercises you can do to build a more adaptable container – see the article for details.

 Finding the language

 The prefrontal cortex is known to be crucial in regulating emotions in socially acceptable ways.
 Through this brain area we become capable of choosing how to express emotion.
 The more words we have, the more ways we can express ourselves.
-(Here’s a feeling words).
+(Here’s a list of feeling words).
 This cortical or feeling level combines feelings with thoughts and mixes emotions, opening us to the risk of misinterpretation.
 Also combined in there is our own historical relationship to our feeling and our judgement of it.

 Action: over to you

 I suggest first making quiet time for inner exploration and reflection.
 Writing in a journal can help.
 Counselling can help create a safe container and guidance in this exploration too.
 Here are some questions that may help start the dialogue.

 What are your thoughts on anger?
 Is anger okay to feel?
 Is it okay to express?
 Is it to be avoided at all cost?